 Easy to Plan

 You can select an experience which best suits your class or youth group, from an overnight visit to an entire week at the centre packed with field trips, adventure and exploration.
 (Most school visits are 2½ days in duration.).
 We are happy to create learning experiences that best suit your needs, budget, areas of interest and curriculum, from an overnight visit to an entire week filled with field trips, adventure and exploration.
 Your stay will be easy to plan and easy to manage.
-Here are two examples of a typical Monday to Wednesday schedule for an elementary grade five class and a High School Leadership Group.

 Our Commitment to Safety